-- Maximize spatial and temporal locality (see next examples) - Prefer small data types - Prefer std::vector<bool> over array of bool - Prefer std::bitset<N> over std::vector<bool> if the data size is known in advance or bounded - Prefer stack data structures instead of heap data structures, e.g. std::vector vs. static\vector ☑
+- Maximize spatial and temporal locality (see next examples) - Prefer small data types - For basic set query and insertion: - Prefer std::vector<bool> over a dynamic array of bool - Prefer std::bitset over std::vector<bool> if the data size is known in advance or bounded.
+Fixed-size array of bool should be always replaced by std::bitset - Remember that common std algorithms could not be optimized for these containers, e.g. std::count\if, std::find - Prefer stack data structures instead of heap data structures, e.g. std::vector vs. static\vector @